lexi89/zenbeard/_posts/2016-05-14-opportunity-cost.md

 # There is no such thing as a "yes" without a "no".

-And, more importantly, every time you say "no", you are create space for something else to take its place.
+And, more importantly, every time you say "no", you create space for something else to take its place.

 You *will* fill the time, whether you like it or not.
 And right now you are making yes/no decisions on how to fill it.